menu

 Tupelo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Tupelo does not have a public transit system used by locals to get to and from work.
+Tupelo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics